pubgeo/IARPA-SMART/README.md

 - Medium Residential (Low-rise apartments/condos, townhouse/row homes with 5 stories or below, does not matter how many of these buildings there are)
 - Heavy Residential (Large apartment or condo high rise building that is over 5 stories tall)
-- Commercial (e.g. malls, grocery stores, strip malls, gas stations, hospitals, stadiums, office buildings, hotels, storage units)
+- Commercial (e.g. malls, grocery stores, strip malls, gas stations, hospitals, stadiums, office buildings, hotels, storage units, etc.)
-- Industrial (e.g. factories, power plants, manufacturing facility, warehouses, distribution center, shipping infrastructure (shipping ports) etc.)
+- Industrial (e.g. factories, power plants, manufacturing facility, warehouses, distribution centers, shipping infrastructure (shipping ports) etc.)
 - Other: A known type that doesn't fall into any of the above categories. (e.g. schools, parking garages, religious buildings, power substations, fire stations, etc.)

 Other considerations for 'Positive' activity types, or activity that should be included within site boundaries:

 - Sports fields if also associated with large-scale construction buildings (i.e., a school with new sports fields)
-- Roads/driveways/parking lots that are associated with construction of a build (i.e., a parking lot that is part of a new store, a new access road that leads to a new factory)
+- Roads/driveways/parking lots that are associated with construction of a building (i.e., a parking lot that is part of a new store, a new access road that leads to a new factory)
 - The creation of artificial islands/land if associated with the construction of a man-made structure on that land

 | ![Image 1](resources/pos_activity_industrial_1.png) | ![Image 2](resources/pos_activity_heavyres_2.png) | ![Image 3](resources/pos_activity_commercial_1.png) | ![Image 4](resources/pos_activity_commercial_2.png) |